liquidity-network/liquidity-sdk/docs/guide/index.rst

 .. highlight:: none

-For those of you who are on have a graphic docker version, you have to launch ``docker-compose.yml`` file located at the root of liquidity sdk directory.
+For those of you who are using a graphic docker version, launch ``docker-compose.yml`` file located at the root of the liquidity SDK directory.

 This command will start your wallet automaton.
-It can take some time for it to synchronise with the hub, especially at first launch.
+It can take some time for it to synchronise with the hub, especially when first launched.

 .. _header-n8801:

 4. Celebrate 🎉
 ^^^^^^^^^^^^^^

-You're done with the installation!
+You have finished the installation!
 The SDK is self-hosted on your machine and is accessible under ``localhost:3600``.

-You can try accessing https://localhost:3600/wallet/information where you should see the current state of your wallet.
+You can test this by accessing https://localhost:3600/wallet/information here you should be able to see the current state of your wallet.

 .. _header-n8805:

 Documentation
 ~~~~~~~~~~~~~

-The documentation you are about to read is structured in categories.
+The following documentation is structured into categories.
-Each category has a list of endpoints made accessible by the wallet
+Each category contains a list of endpoints made accessible by the wallet
 automaton.
 These endpoints are documented with what they provide, how to
-call them, what are their result and an example is provided.
+call them, their expected result and an example.

 If you spot any issues, please post an issue on our `github
 repository <https://github.com/liquidity-network/liquidity-sdk>`__